 Under-reporting of deaths may occur in iPHIS and CCM, particularly if deaths occurred after completion of follow-up by the PHU.
-Cases occurring in 2022 for whom treatment is ongoing or if the disease is chronic may become fatal at a point in time after the extraction of data; these deaths would not be reflected in this tool.
-Case fatality data in 2022 for hepatitis B, hepatitis C, HIV/AIDS and TB are likely to be impacted by this issue.
+Cases occurring in 2023 for whom treatment is ongoing or if the disease is chronic may become fatal at a point in time after the extraction of data; these deaths would not be reflected in this tool.
+Case fatality data in 2023 for hepatitis B, hepatitis C, HIV/AIDS and TB are likely to be impacted by this issue.

-Deaths are not reported for all diseases in this tool and are available only for the years 2015 to 2022 for diseases extracted from iPHIS, with the exception of blastomycosis (2018 onward) and mpox (available for 2022 only).
-COVID-19 deaths are available for years 2020 onward.
+Deaths are not reported for all diseases in this tool and are available only for the years 2015 to 2023 for diseases extracted from iPHIS, with the exception of blastomycosis (2018 onward), COVID-19 (2020 onward), mpox (2022 onward), anaplasmosis and babesiosis (2023 only).